jmsdnns/blag/content/tech/decorators/index.md

 'meowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeowmeow'
 ```

-## Awkward

 We're almost at a clean system.
-The model we've described so far would require code changes, from `meow` to `timed_meow`, to enable/disable the wrapper.
+The model we've described so far would require code changes, from `meow` to `timed_meow` and versa vice to enable/disable the wrapper.

-Pretend there's an infomercial.gif here.<br>
-_There's got to be a better way!_

 We can keep things simple by overwriting the `meow` function _with_ the wrapped `meow` function.
 Callers wouldn't know the difference, because they call a function named `meow` if the wrapper is on or if it's off.